 Simple Design, Light-Weight, Quiet, Good Ergonomics!

-Coolink is offering a USB Lapchilla laptop cooler, it has a simple design, is light-weight, has a huge 220mm fan and has the ability to adjust to a 15 or 32 degree angle.
+Coolink is offering a USB Lapchilla laptop cooler, it has a simple design, is light-weight, has a huge 220mm fan, and has the ability to adjust to a 15 or 32-degree angle.
 It connects easily to your laptop using a loop-through USB connector.

 There are plenty of stylish and sleek laptop coolers on the market, but Coolink decided to keep their design basic and practical.
 All you need to do is take it out of the box and connect it to one of your USB ports.
 Keeping your laptop properly cooled is an important part of preventive maintenance, Helping to reduce hardware failure due to overheating issues.
-Coolink provides a easy to use solution with their Lapchilla cooler, let’s see how it performs.
+Coolink provides an easy to use solution with their Lapchilla cooler, let’s see how it performs.

 LOOK AND FEEL

 The Coolink Lapchilla comes in packaging the size of a small pizza box.
 Part of the front packaging is clear, so you can actually look at the product inside before opening the box.
 On the back is a picture of the Lapchilla along with Packaging and Product information.
 Inside the packaging you have the laptop cooler itself and the user instructions which is simple and to the point.
 The design is simplistic there are no LED lights or any type of other features, it’s just the fan and the USB connector.
 The Lapchilla is made of ABS plastic, which makes it fairly light-weight (0.8kg).
-The dimension are 300(H) x 270(W) x 25(D) mm, which is large enough to cool a 15.4 inch laptop without any issues.
-You will need a bit of extra room in your laptop bag to fit the Lapchilla, but once in your bag you will not notice much of a weight difference.
+The dimensions are 300(H) x 270(W) x 25(D) mm, which is large enough to cool a 15.4-inch laptop without any issues.
+You will need a bit of extra room in your laptop bag to fit the Lapchilla, but once in your bag, you will not notice much of a weight difference.

-USAGE AND TESTI NG
+USAGE AND TESTING

 To test the Lapchilla, I measured the CPU temperature on idle with and without the laptop cooler and recorded the results.
 Then I tested on load (CPU usage is full capacity) with and without the laptop cooler and monitored the results.
 I used SpeedFan 4.40 to measure the CPU temperatures and CPU Burn-in 1.01 to put the CPU at 100% load.
 Each test was conducted for one hour.
 I will be using my handy Lenovo T40 Thinkpad laptop to test this cooler.

-The coolink Lapchilla is basic, light-weight easy to use laptop cooler that can adjust to two different angles.
+The Coolink Lapchilla is a basic, light-weight easy to use laptop cooler that can adjust to two different angles.
 It’s not fancy but it gets the job done and cools my laptop significantly.
 It is a bit bulky, so you will need some extra room to fit it in your laptop bag.
-The 220mm fan runs at 600 rpm and the noise is only at 16 dB/A, so it will not disturb you while you are working.
-To adjust the Lapchilla to your desired angle is a bit of a challenging at times, but once you get it adjusted you are all set.
+The 220mm fan runs at 600 RPM and the noise is only at 16 dB/A, so it will not disturb you while you are working.
+To adjust the Lapchilla to your desired angle is a bit challenging at times, but once you get it adjusted you are all set.
 I feel that the results were significant and the Lapchilla deserves to be considered when looking at laptop coolers.